Vivian Bales

 Vivian Bales (19 Jan 1908 – 12 Dec 2001) was the first motorcycle cover girl.
-Vivian was known for several long-distance motorcycle rides and stunts around the US, in the 1920s and 1930s.
+She was known for several long-distance motorcycle rides and stunts around the United States in the 1920s and 1930s.

+Early life

 Bales was born in Wacissa, Florida and raised in Albany, Georgia.
-After leaving school, she worked as a seamstress and dance instructor, and in 1926 bought her first motorcycle, a new Harley-Davidson Model B. She taught herself to ride on this motorcycle, and took her first long tour of 300 miles with a female friend from her home in Albany, Georgia to St. Petersburg, Florida.
+After leaving school, she worked as a seamstress and dance instructor, and in 1926, she bought her first motorcycle, a new Harley-Davidson Model B. She taught herself to ride on this motorcycle, and took her first long tour of 300 miles with a female friend from her home in Albany, Georgia to St. Petersburg, Florida.
 The Model B was a 350 cc, single cylinder, side-valve, with a manually shifted three-speed engine with a battery, and not a magneto ignition, and a fully floating seat.
 It was brought out to compete with the successful Indian Prince model and was called "the peashooter" for the sound of its exhaust.
 One of the first 'streamline' models, it sold for around $235.

+Cycling career

 A Florida Harley-Davidson dealer heard the adventure, leading to a feature about it in the St. Petersburg, Florida newspaper, and then in the Atlanta Journal.
 Bales, planning longer journeys, traded in her Model B for a 1929 flathead engine D-series, Harley-Davidson's first 45 cuin motorcycle.
 She wrote to Hap Jameson, then editor of The Harley-Davidson Enthusiast magazine, telling him about her plans to make a longer solo trip.
 The Enthusiast motorcycle magazine was first published in 1916, 13 years after the first Harley-Davidson motorcycles built.